 This is what we provide in our school This is North Yorkshire LA's minimum expectations of good practice 1 What kinds of SEN are provided for in your school?
 We provide support for any pupil who has significantly greater difficulty in learning than the majority of others of the same age, or has a disability which prevents or hinders them from making use of educational facilities of a kind generally provided for others of the same age.
-These needs can be described broadly under the following headings: Children and young people (CYP) with a wide range of SEN are welcomed into the school.
+Children and young people (CYP) with a wide range of SEN are welcomed into the school.
 If a parent of a pupil with an EHCP requests a place at the school, the CYP is welcomed and strategies sought to meet needs.